OData/v3ProtocolDocument/OData Atom Format.markdown

 ##15.4 The `metadata:innererror` Element

-The optional `metadata:innererror` element contains data service specific debugging information that might assist a service implementer in determining the cause of an error.
+The `metadata:error` element MAY contain a `metadata:innererror` element containing service specific debugging information that might assist a service implementer in determining the cause of an error.

-The `metadata:innererror` element SHOULD only be used in development environments in order to guard against potential information disclosure security concerns.
+The `metadata:innererror` element SHOULD only be used in development environments in order to guard against potential security concerns around information disclosure.

 #16.
 Extensibility #

-Implementations may add custom content anywhere allowed by [RFC4287][], Section 6, "Extending Atom"; however, custom elements and attributes MUST NOT be defined in the [OData Data Namespace](#odatadatanamespace) nor the [OData Metadata Namespace](#odatametadatanamespace).
+Implementations MAY add custom content anywhere allowed by [RFC4287][], Section 6, "Extending Atom".
+However, custom elements and attributes MUST NOT be defined in the [OData Data Namespace](#odatadatanamespace) nor the [OData Metadata Namespace](#odatametadatanamespace), and SHOULD not be required to be understood by the receiving party in order to correctly interpret the rest of the payload.